 Rebecca graduated with a Bachelor of Kinesiology from the University of Toronto in 2019.
-She is currently working towards her Master of Teaching degree in the junior/intermediate devision at the University of Toronto through the Ontario Institute for Studies in Education (OISE).
+She then completed her Master of Teaching degree in the junior/intermediate division at the University of Toronto through the Ontario Institute for Studies in Education (OISE).
+Rebecca is qualified to teach grade 1 through grade 9.
 Rebecca was a varsity athlete throughout her entire undergraduate career, being awarded for her athletic, academic, and leadership accomplishments.
-She has a strong passion for education, which has been solidified through her work in research labs and experience educating children and teenagers.
+She has a strong passion for education, which has been solidified through her work in research labs and her experience educating children and teenagers.
 Rebecca has a history instructing both in large groups and in one-on-one settings.
-Most recently, Rebecca has been head instructor for kinesiology at a university based summer camp, educating youth grade 3 to grade 10.
+She is trained in the Reading Mastery Direct Instruction approach and enjoys working with struggling readers.
+Most recently, Rebecca has been head instructor for kinesiology at a university based summer camp, educating youth in grade 3 to grade 10.

 Shannon is a caring dedicated teacher, who is motivated by the belief that all students can be successful learners.

 She holds a Bachelor of Education through York university in the primary and junior divisions, as well as additional qualifications to teach all subjects of the intermediate division, Special Education and Physical Education.